 Gwichyaa Gwich’in, Fort Yukon

-Kay Wallis lives in Anchorage, Alaska.
-She is a Gwich’in elder and serves on the board of the Gwich’in Steering Committee.
+Kay Wallis was born in Fort Yukon, Alaska.
+Her father is from Fort Yukon, and her mother is from Old Crow, YT Canada.
+She is a Gwich’in Elder and serves on the board of the Gwich’in Steering Committee.
 Kay served for three terms as an Alaska state legislator and spearheaded passage of the state’s Indian Child Welfare Act and the first Indian repatriation legislation.
 Kay has worked for the Gwichyaa Gwich’in Tribal Government of Fort Yukon as an Indian Child Welfare Act advocate, and the Court Appointed Special Advocates (CASA) volunteer program of Alaska, assisting children/young people in state custody by promoting their best interest at Office of Children’s Services (OCS) hearings, at school and in court.
 Kay received the 2008 UAF Alumni Achievement Awards for Business and Professional Excellence.
 Kay is a descendant of Archdeacon Robert McDonald, she quietly and determinedly speaks for protecting the sacred Coastal Plain of the Refuge.